gitlabhq/gitlabhq/doc/user/project/issue_board.md

 maintaining the same filtering and sorting abilities you see across the issue tracker.

-With [Multiple Issue Boards](#multiple-issue-boards), available only in [GitLab Enterprise Edition](https://about.gitlab.com/gitlab-ee/), your workflow gets empowered with the ability to create multiple boards per project.

 ## Use-cases

 GitLab Workflow allows you to discuss proposals in issues, categorize them